Differences in encryption

 The password of a 1:1 chat is accessed via the name

 End-to-end encryption settings only apply to private chats that are created after the (de-) activation.
-Old chats remain (un-) encrypted.
+Old chats remain with / without end-to-end encryption.
 To adapt a private chat to the new setting, delete it and ask the other person to leave the chat as well.
 Note that deleting the chat will result in the loss of all chat content.
 Save important content separately if necessary.

 Delete the chat